Authors should submit full length papers according to the standard paper format as shown below

 Figures and tables should be positioned at the top and

 bottom of each column.
 Large figures and tables may span both columns.
 Place figure captions below the figures; place table titles above the tables.
 If your figure has two parts, include the labels “(a)” and “(b)” as part of the artwork.
 Please verify that the figures and tables you mention in the text actually exist.
+Please do not include captions as part of the figures.
+Do not put captions in “text boxes” linked to the figures.
+Do not put borders around the outside of your figures.
+Use the abbreviation “Fig.” even at the beginning of a sentence.
+Do not abbreviate “Table.”
+Tables are numbered with Roman numerals.
+Do not use color unless it is necessary for the proper interpretation of your figures.

 In the text, number the citations consecutively in square brackets .
 The sentence punctuation follows the brackets .
 Multiple references , are each numbered with separate brackets –.
 When citing a section in a book, please give the relevant page numbers .
 In sentences, refer simply to the reference number, as in .
 Do not use “Ref. ” or “reference ” except at the beginning of a sentence.